schreiber-lab/mlreflect/README.md

 Fast fitting of reflectivity curves using machine learning.

 ## Installation
-The mlreflect package can be installed via the command line using the python package manager pip:
+The mlreflect package can be installed directly from the command line using the python package manager pip:

+`pip install mlreflect`

+In case the newest version is not available on PyPI, the package can also be installed locally.
+Download the package, unzip it and navigate to the folder containing the downloaded mlreflect folder.
+Then use:

 `pip install mlreflect/`

-The main dependencies can be install via pip via

-`pip install -r mlreflect/requirements.txt`

 ## Usage example
 The package can then be imported in python using